 There are resources and strategies to help you stay financially and mentally healthy through this crazy time.
 It's important to stay motivated and remember that it's okay to ask for help, especially now!

 Financial anxiety surrounds every corner.
 Whether you’ve lost your job or are just struggling to make ends meet, these feelings are certainly overwhelming.
 The best things you can do are to use the resources available to you and to prioritize your spending.

 There are many programs you may be eligible for, such as; sick leave, disability, unemployment, or family medical leave.
 If you’re self-employed, you may be eligible for a small business loan to keep your business afloat.
 Don’t be afraid to use these resources!
 Check out this website to see what you’re eligible for in your state!

 Governmental resources aren’t the only resources out there.
 Food banks and rental assistance are just two of many ways organizations are trying to help out in this time of need.
-We’ve provided a list of resources for you here.

 You may be the type of person who always pays bills on time, but remember to prioritize necessities.
 Take care of your basic needs first - shelter, utilities, food, and transportation.

 Don’t just ignore your other bills - contact the companies and explain your situation.
 They may be able to assist you or offer you a payment plan.
 The best thing you can do is communicate with others.
 We’re all in this together.